- Scientific name : Ferula gummosa Boiss

-Depth of soil to a pan, which impedes rooting, varies from three to five centimeters.
-The heavier the soil texture, the less planting depth, and the lighter the soil texture, the greater the soil depth.
-Also, to increase the chance of germination in each hole, at least three to five seeds are planted, which are thinned after the buds appear.
-Planting operations can be done manually or with a seeder.
+Usually, the depth of sowing seeds varies between three and five centimeters depending on the texture of the soil.
+The heavier the soil texture, the lower the planting depth, and the lighter the soil texture, the greater the soil depth.
+Also, to increase the chance of germination, at least three to five seeds are planted in each hole, and after the sprouts appear, they are thinned.
+Planting can be done manually or with a seeding machine.

 There was a stage

-Asafoetida plant takes 10 to 12 years to sow, depending on climatic conditions .
-Since the root of this plant is narrow and straight; Therefore, unlike the candle plant, whose root is ready for use within three years after sowing the seeds, it takes at least five years for the root to thicken and be ready for pruning.
+Asafoetida plant takes 10 to 12 years, depending on the climatic conditions, to set seeds.
+Since the root of this plant is narrow and straight; Therefore, unlike the candle plant, whose roots are ready for exploitation within three years after planting the seeds, it needs at least five years for its roots to thicken and be ready for cutting.

 In this regard, it is better to remove weeds mechanically during the first three years after planting in late April, May and June, and by weeding the weed inside the planting furrows and between planting rows to prevent occurrence.
 Eliminated competition.